Research and Analysis on the DPRK Leadership

 Choe remained a close aide to Kim Jong Un and holds a top position in the DPRK political culture’s formal hierarchy as a member of the KWP Political Bureau Presidium.
 In September 2014 at the second session (plenum) of the 13th Supreme People’s Assembly, Choe was removed from office as NDC Vice Chairman to reflect his new responsibilities.
 On September 24, Choe was appointed Chairman of the State Physical Culture and Sports Commission and later was part of a three-man delegation that traveled to Incheon, ROK, for the 17th Asian Games.

 In October 2015 Choe Ryong Hae was suspended from his positions in the central party.
-According to DPRK and ROK sources he was assigned for re-education first to the Kim Il Sung Higher Party School in east Pyongyang, then to a cooperative farm in a rural area of North Hamgyo’ng Province.
+According to DPRK and ROK sources he was assigned for re-education first to the Kim Il Sung Higher Party School in east Pyongyang, then to a cooperative farm.
+Choe was restored in December 2015.

 Choe Ryong Hae was born in Sincho’n County, North Hwanghae Province in 1950.
 He is the son of Choe Hyo’n (1909-1982) who served as Minister of People’s Armed Forces and NDC Vice Chairman in the 1970s and was a member (with Kim Il Sung) in the 88th Brigade in the late 1930s.
 Choe grew up as a member of an elite DPRK family and was a childhood playmate of Kim Il Sung’s eldest daughter and core elite Kim Kyong Hui, who has served as Choe’s main patron in regime politics.
 He attended Mangyo’ngdae Revolutionary School and Kim Il Sung University.
 Choe is married to Kng Kyong Sil, a former dancer who was a member of the exclusive Mansudae Art Troupe.
 His wife had close personal ties to Kim Jong Un’s mother Ko Yong Hui (1953-2004), formed when both were members of the Mansuade Art Troupe.
 Choe has two sons and a daughter.
 According to ROK media, citing intelligence sources in China, Choe’s second son (who works in Office #39) is married to Kim Jong Un’s younger sister, Kim Yo Jong.